How to sketch a learning algorithm: Preliminaries

 \section{Preliminaries}

-This section has two parts: Section~\ref{subsection:notation}, which contains all notation and basic definitions used throughout the paper; and Section~\ref{subsection:arithmetic-circuits}, which explains the mathematical model we use to describe AI computations.
+This section has two parts: Section~\ref{subsection:notation}, which contains the notation and basic definitions used throughout the paper; and Section~\ref{subsection:arithmetic-circuits}, which explains the mathematical model we use to describe AI computations.